QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 In this view, the "End Times" is a two-stage process.

-The primary logical defense for this view is the character of God regarding Wrath.
+The main argument for this view is the character of God regarding wrath.

 Scripture repeatedly promises that believers are saved from the wrath of God.